Tom Bailey (MA; Dip CP; Dip Hyp CS)

 Hello, my name is Tom Bailey.
 All therapists work differently.
 This is the way that I work.

 I am working face-to-face, with both new and existing clients.
-This is fundamental, in terms of establishing - and maintaining - a supportive, therapeutic relationship.
-If you feel unable to work face-to-face right now, please give me a call and I will happily discuss telephone or Zoom options.
+Face-to-face work helps us to establish, and maintain, a supportive, therapeutic relationship.
+However, if you feel unable to work face-to-face right now, please call or message and I will happily discuss telephone and Zoom options.

 After you have made contact, we can arrange an introductory session.
 This is the chance for us to discuss your issues and background.
 It allows us to get to know each other a little.
-This session lasts for fifty minutes and is free of charge.
+The session lasts for fifty minutes and is free of charge.
 At the session's end, we will have a good idea as to whether we might work well together.
-Usually, I am able to facilitate this session within a few days of you making contact with me.
+Usually, I am able to facilitate this session within a week or so of you making contact.

 Perhaps your main issue is loneliness.
 Perhaps anxiety, or depression.
 You have experienced trauma.
-You are finding the current situation very painful.
+You are finding the current societal situation draining, or overwhelming.
 Perhaps your life seems meaningless.
 Perhaps you feel stuck.
 Your relationships are difficult.
-Or, you may not be able to name your issue.
-You just know that something is wrong.
+Or you may not be able to name your issue; you just know that something is wrong.

 My job will be to listen very carefully to what you are telling me.
 It will also be to hear what you are not saying.
 Suppressing what is most painful, shameful, or inconvenient to our self image, is a part of our development as human beings.